jashapiro/jashapiro.github.io/courses/biolB215s14/capture_recapture3.md

 {: .problem-nonum}
 Write a function to calculate the standard error and 95% confidence intervals from a capture-recapture experiment using the numbers of individuals captured in the first and second trappings and number of marked (recaptured) individuals in the second trapping.
 **a.**  Calculate the standard error and a 95% confidence interval for your estimate of the number of lizards in the box.
 **b.**  Calculate the standard errors and confidence intervals for your previous simulations.
-Generate histograms of the minimum and maximum for each confidence intervals from  set of simulations where you captured 100 individuals each time.
+Generate histograms of the minimum and maximum for each confidence intervals from the the of simulations where you captured 100 individuals the first time.
 **c.**  Do these confidence intervals make sense?
 Why or why not?
 **d.**  What fraction of the time does your confidence interval include the true size of the population?
 Does this agree with what you know about confidence intervals?